 As a community focal point, recreational activities are planned for both student and community use.
 Outdoor amenities include a Life Course, picnic pavilion, baseball and softball fields, regulation horseshoe pits, a marked walking track, and volleyball courts.
 Indoor facilities available for students include basketball, volleyball, table tennis, a fitness and wellness center.

 New Castle County Locations

-Delaware Technical Community College's Stanton/Wilmington Campus has two locations in New Castle County.
-The Stanton Campus location is in a suburban area of the county, and the Wilmington Campus location is about seven miles away in downtown Wilmington.
+Delaware Technical Community College's Stanton/George Campus has two locations in New Castle County.
+The Stanton Campus location is in a suburban area of the county, and the George Campus location is about seven miles away in downtown Wilmington.
 Free shuttle bus services run between the two locations during daytime hours.

 400 Stanton-Christiana Road

 Situated on a hundred acres of rolling countryside, the suburban Stanton Campus site is located just off Exit 4 of Interstate 95.
 The campus' convenient location allows easy access from all parts of New Castle County.
 Instructional facilities at Stanton include nursing, computer, science, and engineering technology laboratories, a culinary arts kitchen and demonstration dining room, automotive programs and laboratories, a newly renovated library and career center, and computer labs.
 The campus has a spacious and modern cafeteria and bookstore, a conference center which holds up to 250 people, and instructional television classrooms.
 Instructional television classrooms are equipped with state-of-the-art distance learning technology; both fiber optic and satellite equipment are utilized.
 The Industrial Training Facility houses the industrial training programs in areas such as employee development and environmental health and safety.

 Stanton Campus enrolls more than 11,000 students in day and evening credit courses and non-credit corporate and community program courses.

 Programs offered include science and engineering technologies, nursing, criminal justice, and culinary arts.